Tips and Tricks for Making the Perfect Gallery WallSeptember 13 2023

 6. USE A LEVEL TO MAKE SURE EVERYTHING IS STRAIGHT

 Don’t skip this step!
 Once you have everything hung, take your level to make sure everything is hanging straight.
 Trust me, your eyes will thank you and it’s the most important part of a gallery wall.

 7. TRY OUT A PICTURE LEDGE GALLERY WALL

 Maybe this is more your speed!
 If you don’t want to hang a bunch of things on the wall (or want more freedom to change out art without creating more nail holes), hang a picture ledge or two and create a photo wall.
-Then you can change out photos and art to your heart’s desire!
+Then you can change out photos, picture frames, and art pieces to your heart’s desire!
 I’ve hung one of these in a dining room before and loved how it turned out.